Insurance Abroad: EHIC & S1 Form Explained 2026

 Common mistakes when applying

-EHIC and S1 take time to process.
-Plan at least 8 weeks ahead.
+Both the EHIC and the S1 form take time to process.
+Plan ahead — well before your move.

-The EHIC does not apply for permanent relocation.
-The S1 form is mandatory.
+The EHIC does not apply once you change your permanent residence.
+In that case, the S1 form is what you need.

 Private doctors are not reimbursed by the statutory fund.

-Medical repatriation to Germany can be very expensive.
+A medical repatriation to Germany can run to very high costs.

-What is covered in Germany can be excluded abroad.
+Something covered in Germany can be excluded abroad.
+Always verify.

 Documentation, reimbursement and lasting cover